hyoryung0922/CoSMOS-T2I-Steering/README.md

 ```
 ├── excel/ # Datasets with (prompt, seed)
-│ ├── internal_dataset.xlsx # Latents used for steering vector
+│ ├── internal_dataset.xlsx # prompts and seeds used for steering vector
-│ └── external_dataset.csv # Prompts for testing generalization
+│ └── external_dataset.csv # prompts and seeds for testing generalization
 │
 ├── paper/ # Project paper
 │ └── CoSMOS__...pdf